openthread/ot-docs/site/en/guides/porting/validate-the-port.md

 Open a terminal to `/dev/ttyACM0` (serial port settings: 115200 8-N-1).
 Type `help` for a list of commands.

-> Note:  The set of CLI commands will vary based on the features enabled in a particular build.
+> Note:  The set of CLI commands varies based on the features enabled in a particular build.
 The majority of them have been elided in the example output below.

 ```
 > help